lcvgit/refsdev/docs/language/cpp.md

 `__STDC_HOSTED__`

-:   Defined as `1` if the implementation is a hosted implementation or defined as `0` if it is not.
+:   Defined as `#!c 1` if the implementation is a hosted implementation or defined as `#!c 0` if it is not.

 ## Library